yard

 Bag directions assume average soil, which almost nobody has.
 Sandy gardens and raised beds often need a bit more than the bag says, while rich clay plots that you have composted for years might need far less.

-Many folks see yellowing leaves and immediately add more fertilizer, but soggy soil and poor drainage cause similar symptoms.
+Many gardeners see yellowing leaves and immediately add more fertilizer, but soggy soil and poor drainage cause similar symptoms.
 Check moisture, roots, and spacing before blaming your fertilizer choice.

 If you already burned a patch of broccoli transplants or young cabbage seedlings, flood the area with plain water to dilute salts, then skip feeding there for a few weeks.